-The South Carolina Law Enforcement Agency who oversees the Marine Patrol does NOT require boat insurance.
+The South Carolina Law Enforcement Agency that oversees the Marine Patrol does NOT require boat insurance.

 This does not mean that you shouldn’t get insurance.
-There are many types of insurance that are affordable and will give you peace of mind when out on the water.
+There are many affordable types of insurance, which will give you peace of mind when out on the water.